 Although they’ve been unable to get help in-person, telehealth services have skyrocketed.
 They’ve become a lifeline for people of all ages, including college students who are displaced or struggling to return to life as it was.
 Below are a few of the benefits of telehealth services and how they’re improving people’s lives.
 If you’re interested in following up, you can stay up to date with industry news by reviewing a guide.

-In addition to masking up and trying to social distance, many people have spent the last year isolated, so much so that their emotional health has suffered.
+In addition to masking up and trying to social distance, many people have spent the last year isolated, so much so that their mental health has suffered.
 Thankfully, they can now reach out to a professional and begin to confront challenging circumstances in their life from the comfort of home.
 People now have access to mental health professionals around the clock, which not only improves their emotional wellbeing but can ease feelings of loneliness as well.
 Young people who have lost relatives and friends to COVID can especially benefit from reaching out and talking to a therapist.
 Moving through grief happens in stages, and combating the feelings of hopelessness and loneliness that pervade it is crucial to healing.

 Anxiety and Depression